 - 1. Positions will be advertised for current employees in regular positions who have been retained or displaced for the following year including those requesting option transfers. - 2.
-An eligible applicant may only apply for a position with the same work year, FTE and verified job title as he/she currently holds; an applicant may apply for a position with a shorter work year or lesser FTE than he/she currently holds.
+An eligible applicant may only apply for a position with the same work year, FTE and verified job title as they currently hold; an applicant may apply for a position with a shorter work year or lesser FTE than they currently hold.
 Employees may not increase their FTE or length of work year during Phase I. - 3.
-Vacancies generated by Phase I hiring will be posted in Phase II.
+Vacancies generated by Phase I hiring will be posted in Phase II. - 4.
+At the request of the hiring team, qualified substitutes may be interviewed in Phase I.